necrux/wiki.js-testing/README.md

 ### Authentication
 By default I have the following authentication methods active:

     * Local
     * Google
     * Github

 You can read about OAuth configuration for each method [here](https://docs.requarks.io/wiki/install/authentication).
-The default acount details are below:<br>
+The default acount details are below:

     * User:     {{serverEmail}} (defined in wiki-js.yml)
     * Password: admin123

 ### Github Integration
-In addition to the git options in wiki-js.yml, the following needs to be added under auth:<br>
+In addition to the git options in wiki-js.yml, the following needs to be added under auth:

     * signature:
         - name:
         - email: